Vehicular Homicide and DUI in San Diego, California

 We at DUI Lawyers at San Diego Defenders are sympathetic of the victims of DUI related offenses.
 Besides the fact that all Americans deserve the protections under the law and the United States Constitution, the prosecution or District Attorney does not have the right to abuse its discretion concerning what charges a defendant may face.
 Manufacturing a speeding charge to constitute the necessary infraction is something that the prosecutor may be pressured into alleging to make a vehicular manslaughter case.

-MADD is an organization with good intentions, but perhaps blinded by bias as San Diego Defenders, Dan Smith and Jon Pettis wrote about in a previous blog.
+MADD is an organization with good intentions, but perhaps blinded by bias as San Diego Defenders, Dan Smith and Jon Pettis wrote about in a previous DUI Defense.
 We have often questioned the connection of grants and funding and the unnecessary over-charging of our clients.
 Call us at (619) 258-8888 and we can discuss your case.